Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 Description
 ===========

-The AN/ALR-67 radar warning receiver (RWR) is designed to inform and alert the F-14B crew about radar emitters in their general area.
+The AN/ALR-67 radar warning receiver (RWR) is designed to inform and alert the F-14 crew about radar emitters in their general area.
 It's also designed to help the crew defend themselves from hostile threats by indicate radar tracking and engagement by radar guided weapons.

-The AN/ALR-67 was integrated into the F-14B Tomcat as part of the A+/B programme and at first as a standalone system.
+The AN/ALR-67 was integrated in the F-14 to replace the ageing AN/ALR-45 and AN/ALR-50, at first for the F-14B and later on for parts of the F-14A fleet.
+Until the advent of the PMDIG upgrade the AN/ALR-67 used its own stand-alone display system only.
 The RWR is however connected to the AN/ALQ-126 allowing it to send info on threat emitters to the jammer and also display jammed targets on its own display.
 It can also trigger preprogrammed countermeasure programs set up in the AN/ALE-39 system.